TextSynth Server

 1. First ensure that it is working on CPU (See First steps).

-2. Ensure that you have a compatible cuda installation with cuda 11.x or 12.x.
-The software is preconfigured with cuda 11.x.
-If you want to use cuda 12.x, then change the link to the libnc_cuda.so library:
+2. Ensure that you have a compatible cuda installation with cuda 11.x or 12.x. ts_server needs the cuBLASLt library which is provided in the cuda toolkit.

 3. Then try to use the GPU with the ts_test utility: